Transparency

 Synthetic materials including the Cordura and recycled nylon used by Sandqvist are manufactured by Leejotex.
 Leejotex is a Korean company producing high-quality materials, including Cordura, bluesign approved fabrics and Oeko-tex certified materials.

 The majority of our production takes place in Asia and our products are sold globally.
 Inevitably, transport is a big part of our environmental impact.
-To find out more about the carbon footprint of our transport, see our sustainability and climate impact report.
+To find out more about the carbon footprint of our transports, see our sustainability report.

 Sandqvist only works with freight forwarders that are able to disclose the carbon footprint of our freights and are actively working on reducing the environmental impact of transport.

-Sandqvist currently works with Reachlog for the transport of our products.
+Sandqvist currently works with Reachlog for the transport of our products from our suppliers, and with DHL, UPS, Postnord and Budbee for the remaining transports.